isabella232/rtos-docs-pr.es-es/rtos-docs/threadx/chapter4.md

 ## <a name="tx_timer_activate"></a>tx_timer_activate

-Activar un temporizador de aplicación
+Activa un temporizador de aplicación.

 ### <a name="prototype"></a>Prototipo